Coronavirus – COVID-19 - General Advice

-We understand and appreciate that the current news coverage of the Coronavirus outbreak is concerning and upsetting to follow.
+We understand and appreciate that the news coverage of the Coronavirus outbreak remains concerning and upsetting.
 Apprentices, candidates attending commercial courses and staff will be worried about friends and family, and our thoughts go out to those affected by the current situation.

 Look at the Coronavirus pages on the Government website (www.gov.uk/coronavirus) for the latest up-to-date information on what you MUST do.